 Recitals – Concerts – Master Classes – Camps – Conferences.
 With over 260 events offered year-round, Furman is a vibrant part of Greenville’s music scene.
 For additional event news, visit our Facebook page: Furman University Music News.

-Is your passion for music such that you want to learn how to turn it into a livelihood and life-calling?
+Is your passion for music such that you want to learn how to turn it into a livelihood?
+Love music but plan to major in another area?
+We have a place for you!

 Open by audition to all Furman students, we have a place for any talented musician, whether you plan to major in music or in another discipline.
 Furman is unique that we seat a full all-undergrad symphony orchestra, two large choral ensembles, a symphonic band, marching band and multiple smaller ensembles including jazz combos and string quartets.